TheCodeKing/SaintModeCache.Net/README.md

         expiresPolicy);
 ```
 ### Stale
-A cache item is stale when it has expired, but has not yet progressed a new value to replace it.
+A cache item is stale when it has expired, but has not yet fetched an updated value to replace it.
 Once stale, a background fetch is only triggered by a call to GetOrCreate.
 ``` CSharpe
 var isStale = Stale("MyKey", new object());
 ```
 ### Expired
-A cache item has expired when the cache policy defined when it was added has passed.
+A cache item has expired when it's cache policy has passed.
 However the item may still be in cache in a stale state.
 ``` CSharpe
 var hasExpired = Expired("MyKey");
 ```